Liu et al (LRPC16_):

 There is an O’Reilly podcast and reflist about deep learning for science in particular.

-The other direction: What does physics say about learning on graphs?
+The other direction: What does physics say about learning?

 Why not “statistics for physics”?
 No reason not to do that; but physics already uses lots of statistics, so we don’t need a new notebook for that.
 Moreover, there are certain interesting problems in statistics that seem to be especially obvious in physics-driven dynamical problems.
 The one that bothers me most is estimation theory for time-series data.
 I find it highly unsatisfactory that, in frequentist statistics, time series estimation results provide only asymptotic guarantees and even then, only for samples from realizations of stationary processes.
 ML theory, by contrast, has made progress on statistical learning theory for dependent data in the non-stationary case (McSS11, AlLW13, KuMo14).